 “I haven’t even coached at the club level, so jumping into the pro coaching circuit is gonna be a little bit of a wake-up call for me,” explained Nemec.
 “It’s gonna be a little bit of a learning year for me just as a leader of a group with strong personalities and how all this works and what suggestions I need to make to make them be successful.
 I’m kinda viewing it as a much more collaborative experience, whereas college was more of a dictator experience.
 I think going into it with that mentality will be pretty helpful for me.
 I think the [returning Roughnecks] are just as smart as I am, if not smarter.
 [I plan to be] constantly soliciting feedback, throwing ideas at them, bouncing stuff off them.
 My job will be to just hold them to what we agreed to, basically.”

 Roster-wise, the Roughnecks may lack some of the top-end firepower of the past couple years.
 However, Dallas still has some sensational talent that will be feared by every opponent the Roughnecks face.
-Veterans Matt Jackson, Dalton Smith, and Dan Emmons are the team’s tri-captains in 2018, and standouts like Jay Froude, Abe Coffin, Kai Marshall, and the Larberg brothers are also expected back.
+Veterans Matt Jackson, Dalton Smith, and Dan Emmons are the team’s tri-captains in 2018, and standouts like Jay Froude, Abe Coffin, Kai Marshall, and the Larberg brothers (Chris and Dillon) are also expected back.
 Jim Gerenscer’s track record suggests that the Roughnecks might have another star or two up their sleeve as well.
 It stands to reason that Jimmy Mickle, who’s currently living abroad playing ultimate in Australia, could seamlessly fit back into the Dallas fold as soon as he returns to the US, though nothing is certain on that front.

 The Roughnecks will be returning plenty of playmakers in 2018, including defensive standout Jay Froude.

 Meanwhile, the Austin Sol are a step ahead, having already announced their 2018 roster, and on paper it looks like the franchise’s strongest squad yet.
-Not only did Austin pick up Matt Bennett and Jason Holleran from Dallas, but the Sol have also signed a collection of Texas ultimate veterans who did not play in the league last year, a list that includes Mike “Tank” Natenberg, who served as the team’s first Head Coach in 2016.
+Not only did Austin pick up Matt Bennett (brother and now-teammate of Mitchell Bennett) and Jason Holleran from Dallas, but the Sol have also signed a collection of Texas ultimate veterans who did not play in the league last year, a list that includes Mike “Tank” Natenberg, who served as the team’s first Head Coach in 2016.
 With a young daughter and other life responsibilities, Natenberg did not return in 2017, but new Sol Coach Ryan Bigley broached the idea of him coming back to play this season along with some of his old ultimate buddies.